HatmanStack/android-stocks/README.md

 # Stocks

-Stocks is an app that analyzes news articles to predict stock market movements across different time frames.
-By employing techniques like bag-of-words and natural language processing (NLP), it assesses the sentiment conveyed in the articles.
-This app uses multivariate logistic regression to make predictions based on a variety of factors, such as price and volume.
-Stocks uses serverless microservices to perform complex calculations quickly and efficiently.
+Stocks is an app that analyzes news articles to predict stock market movements across different time horizons.
+It employs natural language processing techniques like bag-of-words to assess sentiment in articles from MarketWatch.
+The app can be expanded to incorporate other news sources as well.
+Using multivariate logistic regression, Stocks makes predictions based on factors such as price and volume.
+To enable fast and efficient computation, the app leverages serverless microservices architecture.
+By default, Stocks processes one year of historical data, but the timeframe can be customized on the welcome page calendar.

 ## Demo